 - 2.6 EFRAG conducts its activities in a transparent manner: - a) The meetings of the EFRAG SRB and EFRAG SR TEG are open to the public.
 The EFRAG SRB may, at its discretion, hold certain discussions in private.
-When technical discussions are held in private, the EFRAG Reporting Board Chair informs the EFRAG Administrative Board DPC including providing a justification3 for this choice. - b) Public sessions of EFRAG SRB and EFRAG SR TEG meetings are webcasted (audio and video recorded).
-The audio and video recording will be publicly broadcast on the internet and will be later stored for on-demand viewing and made available for a period of one year on the EFRAG website.
-Thereafter, the recordings will be archived and made publicly available on-demand as long as needed4. - c) Notice of forthcoming EFRAG SRB and EFRAG SR TEG meetings and their agendas are posted on the EFRAG website5. - 2.7 The EFRAG SRB Chair and the EFRAG SR TEG Chair can invite individuals to the meeting and they may be accorded speaking rights during any meeting as and when appropriate6. - 2.8 The EFRAG SRB Chair and the EFRAG SR TEG Chair may invite additional permanent observers with speaking rights to attend EFRAG Reporting TEG meetings7. - 2.9 The EFRAG Administrative Board will hold public sessions whenever the due process oversight is discussed.
-Meetings of the EFRAG Administrative Board Due Process Committee are not held in public.
+When technical discussions are held in private, the EFRAG Reporting Board Chair informs the EFRAG Administrative Board DPC including a justification. - b) Public sessions of EFRAG SRB and EFRAG SR TEG meetings are webcasted (audio and video recorded).
+The audio and video recording will be publicly broadcasted on the internet and will be later stored for on-demand viewing and will be available for a period of one year on the EFRAG website.
+Thereafter, the recordings will be archived and be made publicly available on-demand as long as needed.. - c) Notice of the next EFRAG SRB's and EFRAG SR TEG's meeting and the agenda are posted on the EFRAG website. - 2.7 The EFRAG SRB Chair and the EFRAG SR TEG Chair can invite individuals to the meeting and they may be accorded speaking rights during any meeting as and when appropriate.

-3 Internal Rules, Article 35-1 for EFRAG SRB and Article 45-1 for EFRAG SR TEG.
+&lt;sup>3 Internal Rules, Article 35-1 for EFRAG SRB and Article 45-1 for EFRAG SR TEG.

-4 Internal Rules, Article 35-2 and Article 45-1 for EFRAG SR TEG].
+&lt;sup>4 Internal Rules, Article 35-2 and Article 45-1 for EFRAG SR TEG].

-5 Internal Rules, Article 35-3 for EFRAG SRB and Article 45-2 for EFRAG SR TEG
+&lt;sup>5 Internal Rules, Article 35-3 for EFRAG SRB and Article 45-2 for EFRAG SR TEG

-6 Internal Rules Article 35-1 for EFRAG SRB and 45-1 for EFRAG TEG
+&lt;sup>6 Internal Rules Article 35-1 for EFRAG SRB and 45-1 for EFRAG TEG